wistcc/wistcc.github.io/_posts/2019-8-30-chart-xkcd.md

 </script>
 ```

-I hope that you like using beautiful and funny charts on your projects and that the wrapper is useful for you.
+I hope that you like using beautiful and funny charts on your projects and that this wrapper is useful for you.

 Happy coding!